djdinnebeil/autocore/readme.md

 | `_c` | Component class |
 | `_t` | Component thread |

-For example, the main application may use `sp.cxx`, while the Spotify component uses `sp_x.cxx`.
+For example, the main application uses `sp.cxx`, while the Spotify component exports its interface from `sp_x.ixx`.

 ---